slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 <!--
 + x@Cobratate -- A sad generation who’s obsessed with taking happy pictures.
 > *"If you are having too much fun, too much happiness, then something must be wrong as you ’ought’ to be doing more serious stuff.
 These ideas probably come from our family and other sources.
 We are raised with these pre-conceived ideas that imprison us." -- Pook*
-> *"Muscle is proof of work ethic.
-Fat is proof of neglect."  -- x@giamacool*
 > *"Television has proved that people will look at anything rather than each other."  -- Ann Landers*
 > *"TV is chewing gum for the eyes."  -- Frank Lloyd Wright*
 > *"Where you live - what city, what country - has more impact on your well being than any other factor.
 Where you live is one of the few things in your life you can choose and change."*